 The objective of this option course is to introduce the students to the current state-of-theart in first-principles materials modelling.
-This course develops the basic theoretical concepts underlying current computational research in materials using quantummechanical atomic-scale simulations.
-This course responds to the questions "Which materials properties can we predict using atomic-scale first principles computer simulations?
+This course develops the basic theoretical concepts underlying current computational research in materials using quantummechanical atomic-scale simulations and addresses the questions: "Which materials properties can we predict using atomic-scale first-principles computer simulations?
 How reliable are the results?
-How complex is the underlying methodology?
-What is the computational power required to perform such calculations?"
-This course will provide an essential background to any student willing to engage in the study of materials by combining quantum theory and high-performance computing.
-In addition, this course will constitute a necessary complement to the curriculum of those students oriented towards experimental materials research, as it will enable them to understand the current literature on atomistic modelling and to interact meaningfully with computational researchers throughout their future career in materials.
+How complex is the underlying methodology?"
+This course will provide an essential background to any student interested in learning how a combination of quantum theory and high-performance computing allows materials to be studied computationally "from first principles", that is, without using empirical models.
+This course is also appropriate for students more oriented towards experimental materials research, as it will enable them to understand the current literature on atomistic modelling and to interact meaningfully with computational researchers throughout their future career in materials.

 Introduction to first-principles materials modelling: Density-functional theory (DFT) and prediction of materials properties from first principles.
-Examples: optical absorption in silicon, superconductivity in magnesium diboride.
 Historical development of electronic structure calculations.
 Why DFT is universally adopted in quantum-mechanical atomistic modelling of materials.